ArjunGupta08/Login_SetUp/README.md

 - implement volley dependency in your build.gradale file.
 - showing meme image and meme text on button click.
 - As this is a very beginner friendly project so here i just used only one end point of this api, which is - [https://meme-api.com/gimme](https://meme-api.com/gimme)
+- You can find more `end-points` from the GitHub profile of this Api

 Don't know about the `end-point` and `base url`? here is a quick guide
 - just remember `base url` + `end-point` = `results`